BlogDestinationsHow Long Does It Take To Hike the Tour du Mont Blanc?

 Your accommodation can determine the length of your trek.
 For example, maybe you couldn't book a certain refuge, so you have to take transportation assistance to the next location, skipping a bit of the route.

-If you're going counterclockwise from Les Houches, book your accommodation in Les Chapieux as soon as possible—or now, secure it now—as there are only two refuges and a camping spot available.
+If you're going counterclockwise from Les Houches, book your accommodation in Les Chapieux as soon as possible, as there are only two refuges and a camping spot available.
 If you frown upon camping and miss out on the refuges, you can either walk an hour to Refuge des Mottets, nestled in a charming mountain hamlet town or take a 30-minute shuttle.
 These short trips could add up, potentially eliminating or adding time to your trip.
 Our article on booking accommodation for the Tour du Mont Blanc unveils more information on where to secure your nightly stays!

 Staying in hotels can also manipulate the distance of your trek!
 This self-guided Tour du Mont Blanc Highlights in Hotels tour stretches seven days, replete with cozy night rests, 5-7 hours of hiking a day, and some transportation assistance.
-You’ll find more Tour du Mont Blanc adventure tours varying from 7-11 days on our website.
+You’ll find more Tour du Mont Blanc adventure tours varying from 7-11 days on our self-guided Tour du Mont Blanc tours page.

 Your accommodation can determine the length of your trek